BruceEckel/SummerTechForum-hugo/content/Travel.md

 1. Take the [Bus from Union Station to Gunnison](https://ridebustang.com/gunnison-denver-schedule/) ($37).
 This is a very comfortable bus with power outlets and WiFi (good enough for email but not for streaming).
-You should buy your ticket online, when you make your airline reservation.
+It's a good idea to buy your ticket online, to guarantee a spot.

 1. Get off at the [Econo Lodge in Gunnison](https://www.choicehotels.com/colorado/gunnison/econo-lodge-hotels/co308).
     This is also where you'll depart for your return trip.